Below, the Keating family share the story of their mother, Marie.

 The Marie Keating Foundation supports cancer survivors through its Survive & Thrive programmes, which are run nationwide, free of charge, for men and women who have completed their cancer treatment.
 Over 1,100 cancer survivors have attended courses and seminars since its inception in 2014.

 Moving forward, the Foundation hopes to continue to support those diagnosed with cancer at every step of their cancer journey, while also reaching a wider community than ever before.
-Our goal is to spread the message of the importance of early detection and cancer prevention to at-risk communities, as well as the general public in line with our mission to make cancer frightening by enlightening.
+Our goal is to spread the message of the importance of early detection and cancer prevention to at-risk communities, as well as the general public in line with our mission to make cancer less frightening by enlightening.

 The below video explains the impact their mothers death had on the Keating family and what the Foundation has been able to accomplish over the last 20 years.